kladderadatsch/RaspberryPiLcdMenu/README.md

  - Added support for a reboot command

 Written by Alan Aufderheide
+Fixed for Compatibility to python3 and adafruits latest char display libs by kladderadatsch

 GPL v3 license, kindly include text above in any redistribution.